gclkaze/Sparse-Matrix/README.md

-A class that represents a Sparse Matrix by storing tuple/data nodes and tuple connections in std::vectors rather than pointers.
+An intuititve class that represents a Sparse Matrix by storing non-continuous tuple/data nodes and tuple connections in std::vectors rather than pointers.
 A SparseMatrix iterator is provided for looping through the tuples.

-# Reason
-Insert non-continuous tuples and their associated values and be able to iterate over them in a sorted and intuitive way.

 # Usage
 See below the API usage of the Sparse Matrix.